simont77/fakegato-history/README.md

 - [x] Support for rolling-over of the history
 - [x] Aggregate transmission of several entries into a single Characteristic update in order to speed up transfer when not on local network.
 - [x] Add other accessory types.
 Help from people with access to real Eve accessory is needed.
 Dump of custom Characteristics during data transfer is required.
 - [ ] Make history persistent
 - [x] Adjustable history length
 - [ ] Periodic sending of reference time stamp (seems not really needed if the time of your homebridge machine is correct)

 ### Known bugs
-- Currenly not fully compatible with dynamic Platforms using Homebridge API v2 format.
+~~- Currenly not fully compatible with dynamic Platforms using Homebridge API v2 format.~~
 - Currently valve position history in thermo is not working

 ### How to contribute